 Or explore our 30+ awesome craft ideas, for some creative inspiration.
 You can try a different idea each week and the kids will never get bored.

 Babies and toddlers love books.
 Bring a few of your childhood favourites and they’ll love story time.
-If you don’t have any, swing by the library and pick a few up.
+If you don’t have any, swing by the library and pick a few up, or better yet, go on an outing to the library and find some together!.
 Here are some popular ones:

-Sometimes kids are more open to the idea of bedtime if you tell them that you have a new book to read to them.
+Sometimes children are more open to the idea of bedtime if you tell them that you have a new book to read to them.
 Make sure that the book doesn’t have anything that might frighten them before bed, or they’ll probably wake up from bad dreams.
-It can be surprising at times what alarms little kids.
+It can be surprising at times what alarms young children

 It’s a good idea to coordinate this with parents beforehand.
-Find out what books the kids already have, and if there’s anything in particular that will give them nightmares.
+Find out what books the children already have, and if there’s anything in particular that will give them nightmares.

-Aside from extra clothes for the kids when you go on outings, bring some extra clothes for you!
+Aside from extra clothes for the children when you go on outings, bring some extra clothes for you!